lumapps/frontend-tech-test-vue/README.md

 ## Stack

-In this test, we encourage the candidate to use the technologies that we use in our daily basis:
+In this exercise, we encourage you to use the technologies that we use in our daily basis:
 *   HTML
-*   JavaScript
+*   TypeScript
-*   Vue JS
+*   Vue.js
 *   SCSS
+*   Webpack
 *   Yarn
-*   Webpack and Webpack Dev Server

-If the candidate wants to use other technologies or add features in order to enhance their application (such as, Vuex, Jest, RTL, responsive design), they can do so.
+If you want to use other technologies, patterns or add features to enhance your application (such as Vuex, Jest, RTL, responsive design), you are free to do so.

-As for using a components library, the candidate has multiple choices:
+As for using a component library, you have multiple choices:
-- If the candidate already knows and uses a specific VueJS components library, they can use it and save sometime on the development process.
+- If you already know and use a specific Vue.js component library, you can use it and save some time on the development process.
-- If the candidate does not know any library, they can use the following library installed: [https://next.vuetifyjs.com/en/](https://next.vuetifyjs.com/en/)
+- If you do not know any library, use the one already installed: [https://next.vuetifyjs.com/en/](https://next.vuetifyjs.com/en/)

 ### Ground rules

-* We strongly suggest that the candidate uses the technologies suggested under the Stack section.
+* We strongly suggest that you use the technologies suggested under the Stack section.
-* If the candidate wants to use their own boilerplate, they are free to override the whole repository, but the candidate should note that this could take more time than just using the provided boilerplate.
+* If you want to use your own boilerplate, you are free to override the whole repository, but you should note that this could take more time than just using the provided one.

 ## Setup

-The candidate should fork the repo and create their own, downloading it locally.
+You should download the code and create your own repository.

-In the project directory, the candidate needs to run: `yarn` This will setup the necessary dependencies to execute this project.
+In the project directory, you need to run: `yarn`
+This will setup the necessary dependencies to execute this project.

-The candidate will need to use Node JS v.20.11.1 in order to run this project.
+You will need to use Node.js version 20 in order to run this project.
 Not doing so will result in an error.
-The candidate can install this particular version using [nvm](https://github.com/nvm-sh/nvm).
+We suggest using a node version manager [nvm](https://github.com/nvm-sh/nvm) for the purpose.

-To start development, the candidate can execute `yarn start`, which will run the app in development mode.
+To start development, execute `yarn start`, which will run the app in development mode.

 ## Project delivery

 This project should be accessible on GitHub as either a private or public repository.
-The candidate's recruiter will provide further details when it comes to who to give access to the repository.
+Your recruiter will provide further details when it comes to who to give access to the repository.